koriaf/ausdigital-nry/docs/1.0/index.md

 For `ac_code == 1` or `3` (private document):

+* `ac_code != 0` rules applied
 * `restrict_list` MUST be provided
 * `restrict_list` participants can access this notarized document

 For `ac_code == 2` or `3` (private HocDetil):

+* `ac_code != 0` rules applied
 * `restrict_list` MUST be provided
 * `restrict_list` contains list of participant identifiers which can access this HocDetail
-* HocDetail final `restrict_list` consists of all participant identifiers from all `restrict_list` from all documents
+* HocDetail final `restrict_list` consists of all participant identifiers from all `restrict_list` from all documents and nested HocDetails.
 * if HocDetail is private and notarized document is public then document `restrict_list` used only to limit HocDetail access, notarized document is still public and can be accessed by anyone without any authentication.

 Note: if object is private and `restrict_list` is empty (even document owner not included) then even initial document sender can't access this document, which makes it useful for some circumstances.
 Implementations MAY issue warning in this case.
-Initial user MAY post document again with different restricted_list or make it directly available to public (by IPFS or whatever).
+Initial user MAY post document again with different restricted_list or make it available elsewhere.

-Note: if `restrict_list` of public document is filled and HocDetail is private and `restrict_list` is empty then this `restrict_list` doesn't affect HocDetail `restrict_list` (which is made from all restrict_lists of all documents in HocDetail), but it's theoretically possible that that HocDetail object will be available to other parties (TODO: looks silly).

 When the notary receives a valid notarisation request, if it doesn't refuse the request and doesn't experience technical difficulties, then it MUST: